erwinvaneyk/pynamecoin/README.md

 PyNamecoin
 ===========
-A Python wrapper for the Namecoin (NMC) API, using the standard Namecoin-client.
+A Python wrapper for the Namecoin (NMC) API, using the standard Namecoin-client, without the use of the RPC-client.
+I would recommend using the RPC-client.
+This library is for those not wanting to use RPC or seeking a lightweight, ready-to-go Namecoin library.

 Installation
 -----------